ProLoser/RESTeasy/README.md

     repos : [
       // An array of endpoints going in order of SMALLER # of required params (or 0 / all optional) to the HIGHEST # of required params
       {
         // Path to endpoint.
-Can include tokens from the params object path : 'repos/:user/:repo',
+Can include colon-prefixed tokens that match keys in the params object.
+Appended to hosts.rest url path : 'user/repos',
-        // Optional array of REQUIRED params (some endpoints don't need any) required : [
+        // Optional array of REQUIRED params (some endpoints don't need any) required : [],
+        // Optional array of OPTIONAL (whitelisted) params that are also added to the request and/or substituted as tokens optional : [
+          'type' // all, owner, public, private, member.
+Default: all ]
+      },
+      {
+        path : 'repos/:user/:repo',
+        required : [
           'user',
           'repo'
         ]
-        // Optional array of OPTIONAL params that are added to the request and/or substituted as tokens optional : [
+        optional : [
           'format',
           'sortBy'
         ]
-      },
-      {
-        path : 'user/repos',
-        optional : [
-          'type' // all, owner, public, private, member.
-Default: all ]
       }
     ],